pgeerkens/Monads/README.md

 *SelectMany(,)* predefined to enable the **LINQ** Comprehension (or Query) syntax.

-- Have been fully annotated with CodeContracts to statically disprove the largest possible number of null reference possibilities as possible.
+- Have been fully annotated with CodeContracts to statically disprove the largest possible number of null references.

 The slide presentation will be publlished shortly under a separate project.
 I will amend this note once that is complete.